btootoonchi/Anchored_2-Core/README.md

 # Anchored 2-core
 =======================================

-This is a Java implementation of "Algorithm 2.1.
-An efficient, exact algorithm for anchored 2-core", according to the description given in the following paper: Bhawalkar, Kshipra, et al. "Preventing unraveling in social networks: the anchored k-core problem."
+This is an efficient implementation of the anchored 2-core algorithm proposed by Bhawalkar, Kshipra, et al. in "Preventing unraveling in social networks: the anchored k-core problem."
 Automata, Languages, and Programming.
 Springer Berlin Heidelberg, 2012.
 440-451.
 URL: http://link.springer.com/chapter/10.1007/978-3-642-31585-5_40

 MINIMUM REQUIREMENTS:
 ---------------------